Writer In The Wood

 Here you'll find links to articles, musical arrangements, and more by, me, Jane Valencia, as well as downloadable PDFs, and links to some related writings by others (reviews and an interview, for instance).
-Feel free to use and share my creations, but please keep my name on them (or add my name if it's not there) and please do not change or omit any of the text.
-If you want to reprint these for profit-oriented purposes, I'd appreciate it if you would contact me in advance.
-Thank you!
+Feel free to use and share my creations, but please keep my name and web address on them (or add them if they are not there) and please do not change or omit any of the text (quoting is fine).
+If you want to reprint these for profit-oriented purposes, please contact me.
+Thank you and enjoy!

 Before this website was up and running, the gorgeous and thoughtful Community Threads hosted a Forest Halls web page.